 It is obvious from everything we say that we have a problem with many things but it seems like we have no problem with filling our bodies with foods that kill them.
 Our diet-related disease, diet and fitness industry, medical industry and our health and wellness industry are produced and sustained by gluttony.
 But even worse than an economy built on the worship of man-made gods, somewhere along the way our religious systems turned a blind eye to our idolatry and the result is apparent- we don’t treat our bodies like holy temples but more like trash dumps.

-It is absurd to talk about who is right and who is wrong, and what’s right and what’s wrong when we have all participated in lifting up an “economy” that promotes and, at every level, helps produce diet-related disease and sickness in Americans.
+Can we admit that it is absurd to talk about who is right and who is wrong, and what’s right and what’s wrong when we have all participated in lifting up an “economy” that promotes and, at every level, helps produce diet-related disease and sickness in Americans?

 It is this deadly economy that we gladly bow down to as entitled consumers that has not only made us most susceptible to dying from the Coronavirus, but it has now shortened life expectancy, costs us trillions each year, has produced a national security issue and enables companies to make trillions in profits off disease producing products.

 Who among us has not freely chosen to participate in an economy that has allowed our communities to be filled with businesses that do nothing but sell products that contribute to diet-related disease and sickness, sabotage our children’s health and future, provide the lowest paid jobs to maximize trillions in profits, has pretty much decimated agriculture and local food systems, has filled our homes, schools, businesses and communities with cheap, convenient and addictive junk.
 Now, it appears that diet-related disease and sickness will “not only bankrupt health systems, but it will also put a brake on the global economy” in the next 10 years

 It seems like the one thing that we have the power to change is our individual selves but that would REQUIRE us to confess our individual hubris and change our daily lives.